open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 optimizer = dict(type='SGD', lr=0.1, momentum=0.9, weight_decay=0.0001)
 ```

-Suppose we have defined a registry `OPTIMIZERS`, which includes various optimizers, and then We can build the optimizer as below
+Suppose we have defined a registry `OPTIMIZERS`, which includes various optimizers.
+Then we can build the optimizer as below

 ```python
 from mmengine import Config, optim